-Our 50-foot climbing wall and the high-ropes course offers adventurous campers exciting outdoor opportunities.
+Our 50-foot climbing wall and the high-ropes course offer adventurous campers exciting outdoor opportunities.
 Campers also participate in team-building activities on our challenge course.
 Overnight campouts take place on both our own campsites or in the adjacent Chattahoochee National Forest.
 Older campers participate in backpacking trips on the Appalachian Trail and rock climbing throughout the surrounding area.

 Each session, campers leave Camp for an exciting off-site field trip.
 For our younger campers, day trip experiences include horseback riding, hiking, gold mining, trout fishing and visits to water parks.
-Our older campers embark on multi-day adventures to Memphis, Savannah and Charleston, Raleigh-Durham and Washington, D.C.
+Our older campers embark on multi-day adventures to places like Memphis, Savannah and Charleston, Raleigh-Durham and Washington, D.C.

 By creating an informal, inclusive atmosphere that integrates fun activities with meaningful, spiritual prayer and religious reflection, Camp Ramah Darom inspires a love of Judaism.
 The magic of Camp is that Judaism comes alive naturally, and is seamlessly integrated into the fun, innovative and creative programming campers participate in throughout the summer.
-Living a Jewish lifestyle in a warm and nurturing environment, with individuals who share a commitment to Jewish values, campers and staff create a vibrant kehillah (community).
+Campers live a Jewish lifestyle in a warm and nurturing environment, with individuals who share a commitment to Jewish values, campers and staff create a vibrant kehillah (community).

 Supporting and developing a connection to the State of Israel is a core value of Camp Ramah.
 Each summer, our Camp staff is enriched by the presence of dozens of shlichim (emissaries) from all over Israel.
-This special group brings wonderful energy and creativity to the Camp program and helps campers put a personal face on everything that they have learned about Israel in school.
+This special group brings wonderful energy and creativity to the Camp program and helps campers put a personal face on everything they have learned about Israel in school.